 Over the years, she has taught music to a variety of people, from pre-schoolers to adults, and from private pupils to school and college classes.
 Her school pupils were winners and runners up in the regional and national composition competitions promoted by Record Tokens.

 Nowadays, Pat plays mainly violin and viola in local orchestras and string quartets as well as for choral societies.
-She accompanies her own pupils on the piano.

 She was once involved in the manufacture of early wind instruments and toured Europe with an early music group playing Medieval and Renaissance winds and strings under the auspices of the European Union.
 She has also made a study of authentic Baroque string playing.